JKindonNtx/solutions-euc/documentation/BP-XXXX-EUC Performance benchmarking best practices/BP-XXXX/BP-XXXX.md

 This can also be the case when using cloud infrastructure, where users could be on different CPU models at various moments in time.
 A consistent user experience is not guaranteed in such environments.

-The key point here being that **consistency is key**, and your users will get used to and appreciate a stable, consistent user experience.
+The key point here being that **consistency**, and your users will get used to and appreciate a stable, consistent user experience.

 # Benchmarking Metrics